wasphub/RElmah/README.md

 * Introduction of [Akka.NET] for higher scalability and fault tolerance while receiving errors
 * Support for [ASP.NET 5]
-* Implementation of satellite services (like persistence), and hopefully a better default dashboard too
+* Implementation of satellite services (like persistence or IoC containers integration), and hopefully a better default dashboard too
 * Improving unit tests: there are already several, but more are needed, and I'll get rid of Microsoft Fakes...
 * And what about Nuget packages for the server portion and the .NET client, and maybe even a Bower one for the JS client?
 I know, we'll get there too... :)